Nina Simone: 1993–2003: Final years, illness and death

 In 1993, Simone settled near Aix-en-Provence in southern France (Bouches-du-Rhône).
 In the same year, her final album, A Single Woman, was released.
 She variously contended that she married or had a love affair with a Tunisian around this time, but that their relationship ended because, "His family didn't want him to move to France, and France didn't want him because he's a North African."
 During a 1998 performance in Newark, she announced, "If you're going to come see me again, you've got to come to France, because I am not coming back."
-She suffered from breast cancer for several years before she died in her sleep at her home in Carry-le-Rouet (Bouches-du-Rhône), on April 21, 2003.
+She suffered from breast cancer for several years before she died in her sleep at her home in Carry-le-Rouet (Bouches-du-Rhône), on April 21, 2003, at the age of 70.
 Her Catholic funeral service at the local parish was attended by singers Miriam Makeba and Patti LaBelle, poet Sonia Sanchez, actors Ossie Davis and Ruby Dee, and hundreds of others.
 Simone's ashes were scattered in several African countries.
 Her daughter Lisa Celeste Stroud is an actress and singer who took the stage name Simone, and who has appeared on Broadway in Aida.

 Activism

 Influence

-Simone's consciousness on the racial and social discourse was prompted by her friendship with black playwright Lorraine Hansberry.
+Simone's consciousness on the racial and social discourse was prompted by her friendship with the playwright Lorraine Hansberry.
 Simone stated that during her conversations with Hansberry "we never talked about men or clothes.
-It was always Marx, Lenin and revolution – real girls' talk".
+It was always Marx, Lenin and revolution – real girls' talk."
 The influence of Hansberry planted the seed for the provocative social commentary that became an expectation in Simone's repertoire.
 One of Nina's more hopeful activism anthems, "To Be Young, Gifted and Black", was written with collaborator Weldon Irvine in the years following the playwright's passing, acquiring the title of one of Hansberry's unpublished plays.
 Simone's social circles included notable black activists such as James Baldwin, Stokely Carmichael and Langston Hughes: the lyrics of her song "Backlash Blues" were written by Hughes.

 Beyond the civil rights movement

-Simone's social commentary was not limited to the civil rights movement; the song "Four Women" exposed the eurocentric appearance standards imposed on black women in America, as it explored the internalized dilemma of beauty that is experienced between four black women with skin tones ranging from light to dark.
-She explains in her autobiography I Put a Spell on You that the purpose of the song was to inspire black women to define beauty and identity for themselves without the influence of societal impositions.
-Chardine Taylor-Stone has noted that, beyond the politics of beauty, the song also describes the stereotypical roles that many black women have historically been restricted to: the mammy, the tragic mulatto, the sex worker and the angry black woman.
+Simone's social commentary was not limited to the civil rights movement; the song "Four Women" exposed the Eurocentric appearance standards imposed on Black women in America, as it explored the internalized dilemma of beauty that is experienced between four Black women with skin tones ranging from light to dark.
+She explains in her autobiography I Put a Spell on You that the purpose of the song was to inspire Black women to define beauty and identity for themselves without the influence of societal impositions.
+Chardine Taylor-Stone has noted that, beyond the politics of beauty, the song also describes the stereotypical roles that many Black women have historically been restricted to: the mammy, the tragic mulatto, the sex worker, and the angry Black woman.